 Bulimia nervosa commonly begins during adolescence or young adulthood.
 The onset of this disorder is often associated with experiencing multiple stressful life events.
 Binge eating frequently begins during or after an episode of dieting to lose weight.
-Internalization of having a thin body has been found to increase the risk of developing weight concerns, which increase the risk of developing bulimia nervosa.
+Internalization of having a thin body has been found to increase the risk of developing weight concerns, which increases the risk of developing bulimia nervosa.

 The experience of childhood sexual or physical abuse also puts an individual at risk for developing bulimia nervosa.
 Childhood obesity and early pubertal maturation increase the risk for bulimia nervosa, as well as familial transmission of bulimia nervosa may be present, as well as genetic vulnerabilities.
-Other aspects associated with increased risk for developing bulimia nervosa are low self-esteem, weight concern, social anxiety disorder, weight concerns, and overanxious disorder of childhood.
+Other aspects associated with an increased risk for developing bulimia nervosa are low self-esteem, weight concern, social anxiety disorder, weight concerns, and overanxious disorder in childhood.

 Bulimia Nervosa Symptoms

 To be diagnosed with bulimia nervosa, according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the following criteria must be met:

 - Recurrent episodes of binge eating.
 An episode of binge eating is characterized by both of the following:

 - Eating, in a discrete period of time (e.g., within any 2-hour period), an amount of food that is definitely larger than what most individuals would eat in a similar period of time under similar circumstances.

 - A sense of lack of control over eating during the episode (e.g., a feeling that one cannot stop eating and control what or how much one is eating)

 - Recurrent inappropriate compensatory behaviors to prevent weight gain, such as self-induced vomiting; misuse of laxatives, diuretics, or other medications; fasting; or excessive exercise.